RULES FOR THE BT THREE PEAKS

 6 In all matters of safety, the instructions of the organisers must be adhered to.

 a) Team members must stay together.
 No single member of any team shall be left alone on the fells.
 Competitors wishing to retire from the event must 'drop out' at a roadside checkpoint, i.e. Birkwith, Ribblehead or Hill Inn.
 Failure to comply will disqualify the team.
-'Drop outs' must hand over their tallies to the organisers BACK AT FIELD HQ and use the official transport back to Horton to be SAFELY accounted for.
+'Drop outs' must keep their tallies to be handed back to the organisers AT FIELD HQ and SHOULD use the official transport back to Horton to be SAFELY accounted for.

 7 All checkpoints and the finish must be passed through in the correct order and as a team.